 • (Education – Global) Using AI and NS to better teach and learn

-• (Education – Global) Using AI to release human from work
+• (Education – Global) Using AI to free time for human flourishing

 • (Education – Global) Using AI to improve performance and innovation